 Modelling approach

-The scenario analysis is based on the ClimateMAPS model developed by Ortec Finance and Cambridge Econometrics and was then applied to the Funds' assets and liabilities by the investment adviser, LCP.
-The three climate scenarios were projected year by year, over the next 40 years.
+The scenario analysis is based on a model developed by OrtecFinance and Cambridge Econometrics.
+The outputs were then applied to the Funds' assets and liabilities.

+The three climate scenarios are projected year by year, over the next 40 years.